YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 The difficulty lies in how to extract some of the legacies of sustainable and systematic contributions in the dizzying array of projects that have been done.

-Most of the years in Citi was spent in Futures Clearing and Collateral Management (Fucc'm, that's right, this is how the sign above my head reads), serving the Futures eTrading and Risk business.
+I spent most of my time in the bank within the Futures Clearing and Collateral Management (Fucc'm, that's right, this is how the sign above my head reads) technology department, serving the Futures eTrading and Risk business.

 When I first joined the team, jeez, the entire tech stack was a big wild west.
 Continuous integration was next to non-exist, one click deployment was not there,